 It is a Russian film whose title mentions the department n.
 6 run by a psychiatrist in an asylum.
 A psychiatrist gradually goes crazy after listening to a patient’s ideas.
 Encouraging and nihilistic at the same time, Ward No. 6 is based on a story by Chekov, in which a psychiatric doctor ends up being a patient in his own asylum.
 Set in modern Russia, the film is a mix of puzzles, tension and suspense, showing how simple it is to become what we fear.

-Leonardo DiCaprio stars in this thriller set in a 2000s asylum.
-Martin Scorsese is an intriguing film full of conspiracy and fear that leaves the truth unfinished.
-In 1954, United States Widower Marshal Edward “Teddy” Daniels and his new partner, Chuck Aule, board a ferry to Shutter Island, where Ashecliffe Hospital for criminally insane is located, to investigate the disappearance of a patient, Rachel.
-Solando, who was jailed for drowning her three children.
+Leonardo DiCaprio stars in this thriller set in a 2000s asylum of Martin Scorsese.
+It is an intriguing film full of conspiracy and fear that leaves the truth unfinished.
+In 1954, United States Widower Marshal Edward “Teddy” Daniels and his new partner, Chuck Aule, board a ferry to Shutter Island, where Ashecliffe Hospital for criminally insane is located, to investigate the disappearance of a patient, Rachel Solando, who was jailed for drowning her three children.
 Despite being kept in a locked cell under constant supervision, she escaped from the hospital and the island.

 This is a must-see movie if you’re looking for a clever noir that engages with intriguing philosophical concerns about psychiatry while delivering sensational imagery.
 Despite all its previous successes from the 1970s onwards, Shutter Island ended up being Martin Scorsese’s highest-grossing film until it was surpassed by The Wolf of Wall Street.
 The impact of the film on the senses is devastating.